Catalan-AI-Studio/energy-demand-prediction/README.md

 4. **Prompt Engineering**:
    - Refined prompts with explicit feature and variable names (e.g., "TOTAL Actual Load (MW)") increased the relevance of LLM responses.
    - Including lag features in prompts enhanced temporal pattern recognition but required external validation, which improved reliability.

-These insights informed strategies for integrating LLMs with regression models, ensuring both reliability and interpretability in electricity demand predictions.